FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/c_st_serverConfiguration/t_st_serverConfigurationParameters.md

     "title": "View and change server configuration parameters", "linkTitle": "View and change server configuration parameters", "weight": "170"
-}Many <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> server configuration parameters are stored in the database.
+}Many {{< SecureTransport/componentshortname  >}} server configuration parameters are stored in the database.
 In a cluster, any change you make to any shared parameter is automatically copied to all nodes in the cluster.

 The *Server Configuration* page, accessed by selecting **Operations &gt; Server Configuration**, shows all configuration parameters that are stored in the database.
 You can view the values of all parameters and you can edit the values of some of them.
 You set the values of parameters you cannot edit on the *Server Configuration* page using fields on other pages of the Administration Tool.